You May Be Able To Pay Off Your Tax Debt For Less Than You Owe. We Can Help.

 You’ve heard ads that promise to discharge your tax debt for “pennies on the dollar.”
 If it sounds too good to be true it probably is.
 We evaluate every case to see if it qualifies for an offer in compromise (OIC).
 While it is unlikely you will be able to discharge your tax debt for mere pennies, you may be able to negotiate a lower payment with the IRS through an offer in compromise.

 An OIC is an agreement in which the IRS agrees to accept a payment that is less than the full amount.
 In exchange, your remaining tax debt is forgiven.
+In addition to the IRS, most states provide a similar option to resolve a tax liability.

 At McCauley Law Offices, P.C., we find tax solutions.
 Located in Chester County, Pennsylvania, our firm has helped taxpayers nationwide pay off their tax debts through OICs.